-What is person-centered dementia care?
+What is person-centred dementia care?

 - treats the person with dementia as an equal partner in developing the care that best suits their needs